ChangWan723/ChangWan723.github.io/_posts/CSLN/SoftwareModelling/2023-12-07-Lists-and-Collections-in-Event-B.md

 ### Modelling a list of items

-- Position as natural number: first item has lowest position number and more recent items have higher position number
+- Position as natural number: first item has the lowest position number, and more recent items have a higher position number
   - @inv1: `item ⊆ ITEM`
   - @inv2: `position ∈ item ⟶ POSITION`
-- BUT this allows two different items to have the same position
+- BUT: this allows two different items to have the same position

 ---